menu

 Occupations and Workforce

-Ruffs Dale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ruffs Dale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ruffs Dale is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Ruffs Dale who work in teaching (15.79%), office and administrative support (11.53%), and sales jobs (10.64%).

 Setting & Lifestyle

-Overall, Ruffs Dale’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Ruffs Dale’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ruffs Dale has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ruffs Dale a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Ruffs Dale doesn't have a public transportation system that people use for their commute.
+Ruffs Dale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Ruffs Dale citizens is a little higher than the average for US cities and towns: 22.20% of adults in Ruffs Dale have at least a bachelor's degree.
+The population of Ruffs Dale overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Ruffs Dale, 22.20% have at least a bachelor's degree.

 The people who call Ruffs Dale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ruffs Dale residents report their race to be White.
 Important ancestries of people in Ruffs Dale include German, English, Polish, Irish, and Scottish.